 - Eat right and get into the best shape of your life

 - Do something you’ve always wanted to do

 - Consider trying something new and exciting

-Forgive your ex and yourself for the divorce and
+- Forgive your ex and yourself for the divorce and move on

 - Create happiness in your own life before looking for someone to share it with